 Recommendations: Buckle carrier, or a framed backpack

 If you have weak or painful grip or the use of only one hand, look for carriers with as few fastening as possible.
 Make sure you can manage any clips, buckles and strap adjustments.
-You may want to avoid carriers such as mei tais and wraps the rely on your tying knots to secure the baby – your baby’s security might depend on tying tightly, and the knots get tighter or untie from the baby’s weight.
+You may want to avoid carriers such as med dais and wraps since they rely on your tying knots to secure the baby – your baby’s security might depend on tying tightly, and the knots may get tighter or loosen from the baby’s weight.

 Limited mobility/difficulty walking